gustavNdamukong/laravel-api-with-jwt/README.md

     * GET all invoinces

-    * POST request to create a new customer
+    * POST request to create a new customer (secured route)

-    * PUT request to replace an existing customer
+    * PUT request to replace an existing customer (secured route)

-    * PATCH request to modify some field of an existing customer
+    * PATCH request to modify some fields of an existing customer (secured route)

     * GET params provided for filtering the results

     * Sanctum middleware protection of routes for token-based request authentication

+    * SwaggerUI (Open API) documentation

 # How to run the application